About Star Wars

 swamp world of Dagobah, from the ice-covered world of Hoth to

-presented an array of new weapons such as the light saber and a
+presented an array of new weapons such as the light saber.
+And it presented a

-new power, the Force, which could be used for either good or
+new power, the Force.
+This could be used for either good or

 evil.
 Some of the concepts, such as creatures living on airless

 asteroids and spaceships traveling at speeds greater than the